About the Band

 Over the years, Ashley has cultivated a reputation as a versatile and expressive guitarist, equally at home in genres ranging from folk and blues to hard rock, R&B, progressive rock, jazz, EDM, and metal.
 Her playing has been featured alongside the likes of Baard Kolstad and Derek Sherinian on recordings for Canadian prog-rock band Pareidolon, whose work earned a Kootenay Music Award nomination in 2017.

-In addition to performing and recording, Ashley is an experienced music educator and entrepreneur.
-She runs Apricot Music Studios in Vancouver and has contributed her talents to live shows, session work, and music contracts with companies including Netflix, Capilano Suspension Bridge, and Richmond Country Farms.
+In addition to performing and recording, Ashley has contributed her talents to live shows, session work, and music contracts with companies including Netflix, Capilano Suspension Bridge, and Richmond Country Farms.
 Excited to share her experiences and help music students enter the industry, she also served as Chair of the Program Advisory Committee for Douglas College’s Music Technology Program.

-Ashley’s current artistic focus is The Out Seer, a five-piece indie rock band made up of longtime friends and collaborators from her college days: Amanda Chan (vocals/keys), Davis Yates (guitar), Lachlan Tocher (bass), and Aybars Savat (drums).
-Though initially formed as a four-piece, the band expanded after Ashley and Aybars connected with Amanda while teaching music at a private school—eventually discovering that her keys and harmonies brought a new dimension to their sound.
+Ashley’s current artistic focus is The Out Seer, an indie rock band made up of longtime friends and collaborators from her college days: Amanda Chan (vocals/keys), Davis Yates (session guitar), Lachlan Tocher (bass), and Aybars Savat (drums).
+Outside of the band, Ashley occasionally performs duo sets with Amanda around the province and also works as a guitarist for Anita Eccleston’s lo-fi jazz performances.

 Drawing on a wide range of influences—from '70s prog rock and '90s grunge to classical piano and Turkish rock—the members of The Out Seer bring deep musical backgrounds and a collaborative spirit to every project.
 Based in the Greater Vancouver Area, the band operates out of Apricot Music Studios and balances a busy schedule of recording, teaching, gigging, and touring.
 Since their formation, they’ve released an EP, multiple singles, and their debut album Changes (2025), while performing at festivals, wineries, clubs, and concert venues across British Columbia.